 Whether it’s called acid indigestion, acid reflex or heartburn, it can feel like you’re gargling battery acid and it’s awful.

 Thankfully this throat valve goes back to keeping the fires at bay once you’ve given birth.
+In the meantime, here are some remedies and meds that may help.

 8. You Might Suffer From Leg Cramps: